multiversx/mx-docs/docs/wallet/wallet-token.md

 Enter the required details.
 Next, click on ***Continue*** button to proceed.
 You will have to review the transaction and sign it, if everything looks good.

-After the transaction will be processed, your token will be issued.
+Once the transaction is processed, your token will be issued.

 ### **Finding the token identifier**